Lemons N Lyme

 • Eggs: you'll need 2 large eggs for this recipe.

-• Olive oil: the fat source for this mango bread recipe, resulting in a moist and light crumb.
+• Olive oil: olive oil provides a moist and light crumb.

-• Maple syrup: this unrefined sweetener compliments the mango flavor perfectly.
+• Maple syrup: this unrefined sweetener compliments the mango flavor perfectly without being overly sweet.

-• Mangoes: you'll need 2 fresh mangoes to create a puree for the bread.
+• Pureed mango: you'll need 2 fresh mangoes to create a puree for the bread.
 Make sure to use ripe mangos, they need to be soft and juicy so you get plenty of mango flavor.
+Pureed mango distributes the mango flavor evenly throughout the bread and adds enough moisture vs just using chopped mango pieces.

 • Cinnamon: a little bit of cinnamon compliments the mango to amplify this mango loaf!